Section 4: Managing feelings

 This section will support young people to understand the role of feelings in our lives and to see all feelings as valuable, even if they are unpleasant.
 Feelings teach us about who we are and what we value in life.
 They help us to build relationships and make connections, let us know when we need to rest or ask for help.

 This exercise seeks to open the conversation about the nature of feelings.
-While we recognise all feelings have a role to play in our lives, it’s important we feel able to cope with feelings that are difficult.
-Normalising feelings and opening conversations about the range of feelings that we all experience can help to make them seem more manageable.
+While we recognise all feelings have a role to play in our lives, it’s important we feel able to cope when what we feel is difficult.
+Normalising feelings and opening conversations about the range we all experience can help to make them seem more manageable.

 Read the statements below aloud.
 For each one, ask the class to move in relation to how much they agree or disagree with the statement.
 Ask for reasons for decisions and facilitate a discussion around this.
 Encourage a balanced discussion.